The Eminem Show: Critical reception

+Ethan P. for Pitchfork published a review of The Eminem Show on June 3, 2002, consisting of a comical, meandering stream of consciousness text.
+While rating it a 9.1/10, P. vulgarly criticized various aspects of the album, including its lead singles, its lyrics, and especially "My Dad's Gone Crazy", which he described as a "saccharine-sweetened lemon incest gone faggy [sic]".
+The review, making use of abrupt line breaks and written entirely in lowercase, also described a frustration with the perceived homoerotic themes deployed as jokes in the album, referring to "the him fucking dre thing / dyeing your hair and wearing earrings thing from the aerosmith song / or hailie being 'the only lady he adores' / sleazy disco / little eric and erica / dre is batman and he's the burt ward robin / etc [sic]".
+Despite its comedically self-referential sections, including a paragraph where P. states "if you're reading this sentence then wow i really got an unedited review on pfork [sic]", the review and his rating has remained on the Pitchfork website.

 Blender named The Eminem Show the best album of 2002.
 The album became Eminem's third to win the Grammy Award for Best Rap Album, while "Without Me" won Eminem his first Best Music Video award.
 The album swept the MTV Music Video Awards, winning four awards for Best Male Video, Video of the Year, Best Direction, and Best Rap Video.
 The album also won Best Album at the 2002 MTV Europe Music Awards, both Album of the Year and Top R&B/Hip Hop Album at the 2002 Billboard Music Awards, both Favorite Rap/Hip-Hop Album and Favorite Pop/Rock Album at the 2003 American Music Awards, Best International Album at the 2003 Brit Awards, and International Album of the Year at the Juno Awards of 2003.